retrosnob/retrosnob.github.io/pythonbook.md

 ```
 You can call (execute, run) string functions by using dot notation: adding a dot after the string, followed by the name of the function, followed by ().
 > **Watch out:**
-> You must put () after a function if you want to **call** it.
+> With any function, you must put () after its name if you want to **call** it.
 Try just printing name.upper and you will get an odd result because Python will try to print the function itself and not the result of calling it.
 > ```Python
 > name = input("Enter your name: ")
 > print(name.upper) # left out the brackets!